KillianG/BSQ/README.md

 # BSQ
-Find biggest square in map containing "o" and "." make to compile <br />
+Find biggest square in map containing "o" and "."<br />
+make to compile <br />
 ./bsq MAP<br />
 Between 0.9s and 1.2s for 10k/10k map